liangxiao1/tipset/README.md

 There are 4 utils included currently(under /usr/local/bin by default).
 **tipsearch**: a colletion of tips under linux, get to know the command usage with examples instead of looking for manual.
 **json_parser**: convert json to yaml or plain text.
-**aws_amis_search**: search aws amis status in all regions and check whether they are supported.
+**aws_amis_search**: search and delete aws amis status in all regions and check whether they are supported.
-**pkgone**: install required pkg from specify pkg name, pkg's file or pkg url(only yum/dnf supported now)
+**aws_instance_search**: search and delete aws running instances in all supported regions by keyname/tag

 ### **tipsearch** usage